-It has become increasingly common for employers to consider information from a candidate's social media/internet profile when making a recruitment decision.
+Conducting an online search is not the same as considering information from a candidate's social media/internet profile, something which has become increasingly common for employers when making a recruitment decision.

-However, that is bad HR practice for any employer that claims to support equal opportunities in recruitment, as there is more information available on some candidates than on others - therefore it is not a level playing field.
+It is bad HR practice for any employer that claims to support equal opportunities in recruitment to conduct checks on social media, as there is more information availableon some candidates than on others - therefore it is not a level playing field.

-Employers are not allowed to discriminate against a candidate on the grounds of their age, gender, sexuality, ethnicity, disability, religion or belief, or union membership.
+Employers are not allowed to discriminate against a candidate on the grounds oftheir age, gender, sexuality, ethnicity, disability, religion or belief, or union membership.
 Such information may be divulged via social media/internet searches, and candidates may claim discrimination if you use information gained via social media/the internet as grounds for ruling someone out of the recruitment process.